arifsiddikm/maintenance-sap-server-using-whatsapp-bot/README.md

 ## Maintenance SAP Server using WhatsApp Bot

-Shutdown, Start, Stop, Info Listener on SAP Server via SSH using WhatsApp API with JavaScript.
+How to Shutdown, Start, Stop, Info Listener on SAP Server via SSH using WhatsApp API with JavaScript? check this out!

 ### How to use?